 Deep in the valleys of Nagano are plenty of beautiful autumn-leaf viewing spots, from famous bridges to quiet towns.
 The easiest is Karuizawa, with bicycle rental making the perfect method to explore the forests and streets.
 Be sure to cycle to Kumoba Pond, which has incredible reflecting views of golden leaves and blue skies.
 You can also catch the Karuizawa-Kusatsu Line bus from the station to see the famous Shiraito Falls (pictured above), which are amazing throughout the year, but especially so in autumn.

-Note: The Karuizawa Momiji Festival will take place from the 23rd of September to the 5th of November, with small events and discounts available.
+Note: The Karuizawa Momiji Festival will take place from September 22nd to November 4th, with small events and discounts available.

 For a more natural day, head to Agematsu, an area famous for forest-bathing (and when better to do so than in the season of golden, amber and red leaves?).
 The Kiso Valley is home to gorgeous landmarks such as the Nezame no Toko—strange rock formations in the river bed, as well as many carefully-preserved walking routes through the protected forests.
 Agematsu is a post town on the Nakasendo Trail, with traditional Edo-style buildings and an open-air logging train.

 Getting there: Agematsu can be reached on the Chuo Line, with buses from the station taking you to Nezame no Toko or the forest.

 Best seen: Early October – Mid-November